aetilley/univ_rand_gen/README.md

-# A  Universal Random Number Gernerator
+# A  Universal Random Number Generator